MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-policy-check-gate-v0.md

 **`Resources`** - **Resource name**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select name of Azure resources for which you want to check the policy compliance.
+Selects the name of Azure resources for which you want to check the policy compliance.
 <!-- :::editable-content-end::: -->
 <br>